matsola/biofertilizer-report/casestudy.md

 ### 2: The tomato producers' management system

-All of the participants are well aware of _Conservation Agriculture_ and are adopting ideas from it, implying that the participants already have a rich soil biome making the biofertilizer redundant (or severly decrease the effects of it).
+All of the participants are well aware of _Conservation Agriculture_ and are adopting ideas from it, implying that the participants could already have a rich soil biome making the biofertilizer redundant (or severly decrease the effects of it).

 To better understand this, the participants should have been selected with more care.